Bumshakalaka/krAIna/README.md

 * Overwrite Assistant settings
 * persistence storage on exit
 * progress bar to visualize that LLM is working
-* status bar with information about estimated token used for system prompt, history, tools, completions
+* status bar with information about estimated token used for system prompt, history, tools, completions.
+OpenAI tiktoken is used.
+Thus, for Anthropic LLM, this can be less accurate
-* Live token estimation for user query
+* Live token estimation for user query.
+OpenAI tiktoken is used.
+Thus, for Anthropic LLM, this can be less accurate
 * Inter-process communication.
 The chat app initiates an IPC host, enabling control, such as assigning a global shortcut to execute `chat.sh SHOW_APP`.
 * Markdown support